kubermatic/kubermatic/docs/proposals/http-tunnel-expose-strategy.md

   <img src="images/http-tunnel-expose-strategy-tunneling.png" width="100%" />
 </div>

+### Setup involving a corporate HTTP Proxy

+TBD

+### Security considerations

+> A generic TCP tunnel is fraught with security risks.
+First, such
+> authorization should be limited to a small number of known ports.
+> The Upgrade: mechanism defined here only requires onward tunneling at
+> port 80.
+Second, since tunneled data is opaque to the proxy, there
+> are additional risks to tunneling to other well-known or reserved
+> ports.
+A putative HTTP client CONNECTing to port 25 could relay spam
+> via SMTP, for example.
+> -- <cite>[rfc2817][http_upgrade_tls_rfc]</cite>

+The HTTP Proxy on seed cluster must only accept CONNECT requests addressed to the OpenVPN server and Kube Apiserver, all other requests should be dropped.

+We could also consider to put in place an authentication mechanism between the clients (i.e. HTTPTunneler and OpenVPN client) and the HTTP Proxy based on the general HTTP authentication framework.
+This would restrict the access, but note that OpenVPN is protected by mutual TLS authentication and the Kube Apiserver is also protected by authentication, apart from a few exceptions (e.g. healthz endpoint).

+Unless we establish a secure channel (i.e. TLS) between the CONNECT requests are in cleartext.
+This could disclose some information, like the internal host and port used for Kube Apiserver and OpenVPN server.
+This information does not seem to be sensitive though.

 ## **Alternatives considered**

 *   Using SNI everywhere: in this case, we would use the OpenVPN3 client instead of OpenVPN2 client.
 This one supports SNI.
 The problem we encounter is that OpenVPN uses the OpenVPN protocol which is based on TLS.
 In OpenVPN protocol the ClientHello is not the first packet exchanged after the TCP handshake, thus standard SNI routers cannot be used.
 This behaviour has been tested with Nginx ingress controller and Envoy.
 *   Making the nodePort expose strategy more robust by introducing a controller that randomly assigns a predefined public IP to one of the seed cluster nodes.
 In case the selected node fails, the controller will take care of assigning the IP to another node.
 This means that the controller should be able to perform health checks.
 The main downside of this approach is that it does not generalize very well, as the logic to attach the public IP to the seed cluster nodes is provider specific.
 The other minor negative point is that each service still requires a node port.